 Finally, Vitamin E, which is essentially a collection of 8 tocopherols and tocotrienols, has been shown to limit oxidative damage.
 This is useful for application on the skin, as well as in the skin care product itself, where it helps prevent rancidity and oxidation.
 (We use Vitamin E as part of an antioxidant system in many of our products, both to protect the product and to improve the texture of your skin.)

 So, those are the basics.
 There is SO much more to be learned about antioxidants and free radicals, but that seems like enough for one session, especially since you were so patient and put up with all that science.
-As a reward for your efforts, here's the recipe for an antioxidant powerhouse breakfast, so you can go conquer the world today!
+As a reward for your efforts, here's a recipe for an antioxidant powerhouse breakfast, so you can go conquer the world today!

 Radical Avenger Breakfast Bowl